companieshouse/strike-off-objections-api/README.md

     </dependency>
 ```
 ### Requirements

-In order to run the service locally you will need the following:
+To run the service locally you will need the following:

 - [OpenJDK 21](https://jdk.java.net/21/)
 - [Maven](https://maven.apache.org/download.cgi)